kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 {{< feature-state for_k8s_version="v1.28" state="alpha" >}}

-Starting with Kubernetes 1.28 in alpha, a feature gate named `SidecarContainers` allows to specify a `restartPolicy` for init containers which is independent of the Pod and other init containers.
+Starting with Kubernetes 1.28 in alpha, a feature gate named `SidecarContainers` allows you to specify a `restartPolicy` for init containers which is independent of the Pod and other init containers.
 Container [probes](/docs/concepts/workloads/pods/pod-lifecycle/#types-of-probe) can also be added to control their lifecycle.